2D transformation matrices - scaling, rotation, shear and translation

 Matrix translate

-This form works for all transformations and in a later article, we will see how it allows us to combine several transformations into one matrix.
+This form works for all transformations, and in this article, we see how it allows us to combine several transformations into one matrix.

 Popular tags